openframeworks/ofBook/chapters/animation/chapter.md

 }
 ```

-There's a ton more we can do with noise, we'll leave it for now but encourage you to look at the noise examples that come with openframeworks, which show how noise can be use to create lifelike movement.
+There's a ton more we can do with noise, we'll leave it for now but encourage you to look at the noise examples that come with openFrameworks, which show how noise can be use to create lifelike movement.
 Also, we encourage readers to investigate the work of [Ken Perlin](http://mrl.nyu.edu/~perlin/), author of the simplex noise algorithm -- he's got great examples of how you can use noise in creative, playful ways.

 ## Simulation